 When talking about company resources, we mean inventory, available storage space, cash, human resources, intellectual property, and others.
 And when planning resources, there are plenty of constantly changing factors to consider.
 To plan production, one should understand what and how many materials should be purchased from suppliers, take into account delivery times, the current situation in the warehouse and production, keep track of deliveries in progress, and so on.
 Making these calculations manually in spreadsheets is very demanding and time-consuming; this is where an ERP system comes to the rescue.

 By optimizing business processes and resources, companies reduce costs, and increase overall efficiency.
-According to many surveys, these are the main reasons businesses wish to implement an ERP solution.
+These are the main reasons businesses wish to implement an ERP solution.

 Often the need for an ERP solution matures as a company grows.
 Assume we have a business that has a customer list or a CRM system.
 It manages inventory, processes orders, oversees finances, and all this happens in spreadsheet documents or individual unrelated applications.
 Employees must enter the same data multiple times in various applications and manually transfer data between departments.
 As the company grows, its management begins to lose the complete picture of what is happening and, at some point, realizes that they need a system to keep everything in one place.

 For companies that have been on the market for a long time, it is typical that their central automation system is outdated and cannot serve the new needs.
 Thus, a company can have an automation system for production and accounting.
 Still, it is not scalable, does not allow adding new functionality, and has limited capabilities for integration with other systems.
 The company is evolving and requires a centralized system for managing its finances, customer communication, commercial activities, distribution channels, equipment repairs, etc. And this situation is pushing the company to switch to an up-to-date ERP.